vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 - wait for Citrix to allow another mechanism besides snapshot to be able to export disks
 - use less than 50% of SR space or don't backup all VMs

-### Could not find the base VM
+## Could not find the base VM

 This message appears when the previous replicated VM has been deleted on the target side which breaks the replication.
 To reset the process it's necessary to delete VM snapshot related to this CR job on the original VM.
 The name of this snapshot is: `XO_DELTA_EXPORT: <name label of target SR> (<UUID of target SR>)`

-### LICENSE_RESTRICTION(PCI_device_for_auto_update)
+## LICENSE_RESTRICTION

-This message appears when you try to do a backup/snapshot from a VM that was previously on a host with an active commercial XenServer license but is now on a host with a free edition of XenServer.
+`LICENSE_RESTRICTION (PCI_device_for_auto_update)` message appears when you try to do a backup/snapshot from a VM that was previously on a host with an **active commercial XenServer license** but is now on a host with a free edition of XenServer/Citrix Hypervisor.

-To solve it, you have to change a parameter in your VM. `xe vm-param-set has-vendor-device=false uuid=<VM_UUID>`
+To solve it, you have to change a parameter in your VM. `xe vm-param-set has-vendor-device=false uuid=<VM_UUID>`.

-### ENOSPC: no space left on device
+## ENOSPC: no space left on device

 This message appears when you do not have enough free space on the target remote when running a backup to it.

 To check your free space, enter your XOA and run `xoa check` to check free system space and `df -h` to check free space on your chosen remote storage.

-### Error: no VMs match this pattern
+## Error: no VMs match this pattern

 This is happening when you have a _smart backup job_ that doesn't match any VMs.
 For example: you created a job to backup all running VMs.
 If no VMs are running on backup schedule, you'll have this message.
 This could also happen if you lost connection with your pool master (the VMs aren't visible anymore from Xen Orchestra).